ThibaultLeroyFr/Intro2PopGenomics/README.md

 <strong>Identify outlier loci (./3.3.7/script_baypass_XtX_BFplots.R)</strong>
 R scripts needed: <a href="https://cran.r-project.org/web/packages/ggplot2/index.html">ggplot2</a>
-Generate thresholds based on the pseudo-observed datasets (PODS) and Manhattan plots of XtX values highlighting outliers (see ./3.3.7/script_baypass_XtX_BFplots.R)
+<em>See ./3.3.7/script_baypass_XtX_plots.R</em>
-For information regarding how to perform simulations to generate the PODS for calibration, see <a href="<a href="http://www1.montpellier.inra.fr/CBGP/software/baypass/files/BayPass_manual_2.1.pdf">here</a>">here</a>]</em>
+Generate thresholds based on the pseudo-observed datasets (PODS) and Manhattan plots of XtX values highlighting outliers For information regarding how to perform simulations to generate the PODS for calibration, see <a href="<a href="http://www1.montpellier.inra.fr/CBGP/software/baypass/files/BayPass_manual_2.1.pdf">here</a>">here</a>]</em>

 </pre></code>